 How to enter a team

-- Register online for the sport you want to register.
+- Register online with the Team Registration Form for the sport you want.

 - Pay the entry fee by the posted deadline.

 - Attend the captain’s/manager’s meeting to pick up a league schedule, roster, rules and receive information on IM policies and procedures.